f5devcentral/bigip_automation_examples/README.md

-# F5 BIG-IP Automation Guides Training
+# F5 BIG-IP Automation Workflow Guides

 This repository contains resources, examples, and scripts supporting the **F5 BIG-IP Automation** guide series.
 The structure aligns with the modules showcasing different approaches for scaling operations, infrastructure provisioning, and automation techniques using Terraform, Ansible, AS3, and GitOps methodologies.